 Start a Side Business

 Your main job is the first place to look for more money, but it shouldn’t be the last.
-Both Sethi and Grant Cardone, a self-made millionaire writing for Yahoo Finance, say one key to wealth is to have multiple income streams.
+Both Sethi and self-made millionaire Grant Cardone say one key to wealth is to have multiple income streams.
 Instead of cutting out frivolous expenses, Sethi recommends cutting out frivolous uses of your time, such as watching TV, and devoting that time to starting a side business.